 Benefits of an MEP

-• Cost Savings: By combining resources with other employers, businesses can reduce administrative costs and fees associated with maintaining a retirement plan.
-This cost-sharing makes MEPs an favorable option for small businesses looking to save on expenses.
+- Cost Savings: By sharing resources with other employers, businesses can cut administrative costs and fees associated with maintaining a retirement plan.
+This cost-sharing makes MEPs an advantageous option for small businesses looking to save on expenses.

-• Improved Access to Benefits: Small companies lacking resources to offer a retirement plan on their own can offer competitive retirement benefits through an MEP., which helps to attract and retain talented employees and give a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which helps to attract and retain talented employees and give a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP

-The specific, financial-based benefits for your Brownsville, TX small business retirement plan will largely be based on the specific plan you set up.
+The specific, financial-based advantages to your Brownsville, TX small business retirement plan will largely be based on the specific plan you set up.
 However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of employees say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:
+Over half of employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
+Companies and employees will both enjoy:

 Employee Benefits